-Although a garage door technician should be the only one to perform any major maintenance, these nine tips are things you can look for to expand the life of your doors!
+Although a garage door technician should be the only one to perform any major maintenance, these nine tips can help you expand the life of your doors.

 1. Watch your garage door when it’s in action.
 How would you describe its movements?
 What does is sound like?
 If your garage door is opening and closing in anything but a smooth manner, or if it’s squeaking and creaking upon moving, oil the gears to give a more fluid, quiet motion.